jdsantos/jdsantos.github.io/_posts/2023-12-05-rebooting.markdown

 Whoops, that's a lot of questions, but don't mind my manners.
 I didn't even introduce myself.

-*Hi there.
-Welcome to my dev blog*.
+<span class="evidence">Hi there.
+Welcome to my dev blog.</span>

 My name is Jorge Santos, I'm 34 years old and I'm a software developer happily living in Valongo, Portugal.
 I'm a husband to a lovely wife and a proud father to an awesome son.

 ## 🥷 a little something about myself